nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 ***Warning: The shell does not have a recycling bin.
 So any file removed with `rm` is gone forever.
 Use with caution.
 Remember the -i argument***

-**Quick exercise 01**

-1. Change into your home directory;
-2. Then go to the directory where you saved your project setup following the project setup lesson;
-3. Then into the `data` directory;
-4. List the contents of this directory;
-5. Then change back into your home again.

 ---
 ## Exploring your file system